-Adolescents' responses immediately after learning that their parents had died showed shock responses such as emotional outbursts and feelings of helplessness.
-Emotional outbursts showed hysteria, loud crying, fainting, and shock.
-While the feeling of helplessness is shown by feeling broken, empty, and not knowing what to do, The shock response experienced by adolescents is normal, especially if they have to lose the closest person in a short time.
-Conditions that have never occurred to teenagers today The symptoms of COVID-19 that appear are not characteristic of being severe; therefore, adolescents and their families do not expect a sudden loss.
-It is even more regrettable because they cannot meet for the last time or attend a funeral.
+Feelings of helplessness are shown by feeling broken, empty, and not knowing what to do.
+The shock response experienced by adolescents is normal, especially if you have to lose the closest person in a short time.
+Conditions That Have Never Occurred in Today's Youth The symptoms of COVID-19 that appear are not severe; therefore, the adolescent and his family did not expect a sudden loss.
+It was more regrettable that they could not meet one last time or attend the funeral.

 The grieving process experienced by adolescents is more or less the same as that of adults, but according to the growth and development of adolescent emotions, it still fluctuates.
 Emotional outbursts that affect endocrine hormones send hormones into the bloodstream (Kozier et al., 2018).
 The body adapts to the emergence of stressors.
-However, if the production of this hormone is still high, it is feared that adolescents will experience fatigue because they do not know how to get through the grieving period (Sawyer et al., 2018).
-Adolescent self-defense that appears subconsciously can be maladaptive, and adolescents will likely fall into a depressive phase if they do not get the right support (Orgilés et al., 2021).
+However, if the production of this hormone is still high, it is feared that adolescents will experience fatigue because they do not know how to get through the grieving period (Romeo, 2013). self-defense Adolescent that appears subconsciously can be maladaptive, and adolescents will likely fall into a depressive phase if they do not get the right support (Orgilés et al., 2021).

 Adolescent self-defense results from the ability to cope with mechanisms for adapting to challenging life experiences.
-The American Psychological Association (APA, 2017) explains that self-defense has the flexibility to survive difficulties and get back up and grow even though life experiences difficulties such as losing parents as teenagers.
+The American Psychological Association (2017) explains that self-defense has the flexibility to survive difficulties and get back up and grow even though life experiences difficulties such as losing parents as adolescents.
 A research study (Pillay, 2022) states that adolescent self-defense during the COVID-19 era results from the ability to resolve events that stress them out through coping mechanisms.

 Adolescents frequently use coping mechanisms to deal with sadness by isolating themselves from their surroundings.
 Previously enjoyable habits are now limited because feelings of dependence on the deceased constrain them.
-The closeness factor of the relationship with the deceased during their lifetime influenced them through the grieving period (Schraer, 2006).
+The closeness factor of the relationship with the deceased during their lifetime influenced them through the grieving period (Garcia,2010).
 In this condition, adolescents need support from their group and closest family (Orgilés et al., 2021).
 One aspect that needs to be considered is the role of teachers in schools for students who experience loss.
 The school must understand that being loud or silent reflects the most profound emotions that must be overcome immediately.

-The loss experienced by adolescents should not be allowed to drag on because a prolonged grieving process can cause stress and even depression so that adolescents cannot continue their developmental tasks, incredibly emotional and social development (Gunarsa & Gunarsa, 2008), where adolescents must achieve emotional independence in completing conflicts within themselves and can solve the problem without help from parents who are usually role models.
+The loss experienced by adolescents should not be allowed to drag on because a prolonged grieving process can cause stress and even depression so that adolescents cannot continue their developmental tasks, incredibly emotional and social development (Alvis et al., 2022), where adolescents must achieve emotional independence in completing conflicts within themselves and can solve the problem without help from parents who are usually role models (Khadijah et al., 2023).

 Feelings of emptiness after learning that both parents died can be prolonged, according to the experiences experienced by adolescents.
-Sudden loss feels like an empty room, empty of not knowing what to do and a loss of grip, which has always helped teenagers deal with difficult times.
-Teenagers must overcome everything alone, a condition no individual feels ready for.
+Sudden loss feels like an empty room, empty of not knowing what to do and a loss of grip, which has always helped adolescents deal with difficult times.
+Adolescents must overcome everything alone, a condition no individual feels ready for.
 This condition is similar to research conducted by Wijayanti and Suatin (2020), where adolescents feel deep sadness over the loss of role models in the family.